-- Note 1: The information included in these consolidated financial statements as at March 31, 2019 and 2018 is based on the reviewed financial statements of each investee. - Note 2: The information included in these consolidated financial statements as December 31, 2018 is based on the audited financial statement of the investee. - Note 3: The information included in those consolidated financial statements as at March 31, 2019 and 2018 is based on the unreviewed financial statements of each investee as the investees failed to meet the definition of a significant subsidiary.
+Note 1: The information included in these consolidated financial statements as at June 30, 2019 and 2018 is based on the reviewed financial statements of each investee.

+- Note 2: The information included in these consolidated financial statements as December 31, 2018 is based on the audited financial statement of the investee. - Note 3: The information included in those consolidated financial statements as at June 30, 2019 and 2018 is based on the unreviewed financial statements of each investee as the investees failed to meet the definition of a significant subsidiary.

 - Note 4: The consideration for acquiring the ownership of Ablerex Latam Corporation was remitted on November 28, 2018.
 The investee was included in these consolidated financial statements thereafter.
-In addition, the Group did not participate in the capital increase raised by Ablerex-Latam proportionally to its interest in Ablerex-Latam.
-As a result, the Group decreased its share interest to 86%. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions
+In addition, Ablerex-Latam increased its capital to employees on February 7, 2019.
+As a result, the Company decreased its share interest to 86%. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions

-Cash and short-term deposits of \$44,293 deposited in Mainland China are under local foreign exchange control which restricts the capital to be remitted outside the borders (except for normal dividend distribution)
+Cash and short-term deposits of \$60,024 deposited in Mainland China are under local foreign exchange control which restricts the capital to be remitted outside the borders (except for normal dividend distribution).

-F. Subsidiaries that have non-controlling interests that are material to the Group: None.

-(4) Foreign currency translation
+- F. Subsidiaries that have non-controlling interests that are material to the Group: None. - (4) Foreign currency translation